saanku/Campus-connect-webpage/README.md

-# TOCH Connect
+# Campus Connect

-TOCH Connect is a website-first campus social portal.
+Canpus Connect is a website-first campus social portal.
 The current root prototype is an Instagram-style campus web experience with login, feed posts, stories, messages, anonymous community chat, student/admin access modes, events, notes, and profile panels.

 The React Native mobile scaffold is still kept in `mobile/` for later conversion.